Battle of Tughlaqabad

-The Battle of Tughlaqabad (also known as the Battle of Delhi) was a notable battle fought on 7 October 1556 between a Hindu king Hem Chandra Vikramaditya, also known as Hemu and the forces of the Mughal emperor Akbar led by Tardi Beg Khan at Tughlaqabad near Delhi.
-The battle ended in a 'victory of Hem Chandra' who took possession of Delhi and claimed royal status, assuming the title of Raja Vikramaditya.
+The Battle of Tughlaqabad (also known as the Battle of Delhi) was a notable battle fought on 7 October 1556 between a Hindu general of the Sur known as Hemu and the forces of the Mughal Emperor Akbar led by Tardi Beg Khan at Tughlaqabad near Delhi.
+The battle ended in a victory for Hemu, who took possession of Delhi and claimed royal status, assuming the title of Vikramaditya.
 Following his failure, Tardi Beg was executed by Akbar's regent, Bairam Khan.
-The two armies would meet again at Panipat a month later with opposite results.

 Background

 Since the days of the Delhi Sultanate, the city of Delhi had acquired the reputation of being the political centre of India.
 No ruler could be considered to truly hold sway over Hindustan until he had control of Delhi.
 Babur, the founder of the Mughal Empire, called it the "capital of all Hindustan", and his son and successor, Humayun, constructed his Din Panah at its outskirts.
 Humayun, however, lost his inheritance when he was chased out of India by Sher Shah Suri who established the Sur Empire in 1540.
 Delhi and Agra fell into Sher Shah's hands and he razed Din Panah and built his new capital, Sher Shahabad, at the same site.

 Sher Shah died soon after in 1545 at Kalinjar.
 He was succeeded by his younger son, Islam Shah Suri, who was a capable ruler.
 However, upon his death in 1553, the Sur Empire was caught up in a succession battle and was plagued by rebellion and the secession of provinces.
 Humayun made use of this discord to recapture what was lost and on 23 July 1555, the Mughals defeated Sikandar Shah Suri and finally regained control over Delhi and Agra.

 Islam Shah's rightful successor, his 12-year-old son, Firoz Khan, had been murdered by his maternal uncle who had taken the throne as Adil Shah Suri.
 The new ruler was, however, more interested in the pursuit of pleasure than in the affairs of his state.
 Those were largely left to Hemu, a Hindu from Rewari, who had risen from humble circumstances to become both Adil Shah's Chief Minister as well as the general of the Suri army.
 He was in Bengal when Humayun died on 27 January 1556.
 The Mughal emperor's death provided an ideal opportunity to defeat the Mughals and reclaim lost territory.